bpstephanie/Pennywise/README.md

 # Pennywise

-Pennywise is a budget tracker that has been created with the user in mind.
+Pennywise is Python command line interface (CLI) budget tracker application.
+It has been designed with the user in mind.
+The site allows users to add expenses, and view what they have spent their money on in a variety of different ways.

 Welcome to <a href="https://pennywise-budget-tracker-ce1c05dc8133.herokuapp.com/">Pennywise</a>

 ![Pennywise](assets/images/welcome_page.png)

+A view-only version of the Google Sheet can be accessed [here](https://docs.google.com/spreadsheets/d/1zpXZlE0GFNmF6ZhRUVD2RSFju2QEtEy0YYqaNOESAv4/edit?usp=sharing)

 ## Contents
 * [**User Experience UX**](<#user-experience-ux>)